Are your BHAGs holding you back?

 • I’m going to finish my dissertation in the next six months

-In fact, this list may reflect some of your own new year’s resolutions (remember them?).
+In fact, this list may reflect some of your New Year’s resolutions (remember them?).
 Oh, right.
-The vast majority of people don’t manage to achieve their new year’s resolutions.
+The vast majority of people don’t manage to achieve their New Year’s resolutions.

-So, if you really want to achieve your goals — rather than just collect dust in the BHAG junk drawer — here are four steps you can take:
+So, if you really want to achieve your goals — rather than just watch them collect dust in the BHAG junk drawer — here are four steps you can take:

-2-Clarify your values: If our goals conflict with our values in any way, then we’re much more likely to self-sabotage.
-For example, let’s imagine that you want to write a book.
+2-Clarify your values: If your goals conflict with your values in any way, then you’re much more likely to self-sabotage.
+For example, let’s imagine you want to write a book.
 But every time you sit down to write, you feel guilty about the time you’re taking away from your partner or your kids.
 If you find a way to align your values (say by limiting your writing time and by being more fully engaged with your partner/kids when you’re with them), you’re more likely to reach your goals.

-4-Act: Commit to changing your behavior so that it matches your values.
+4-Act: Commit to changing your behaviour so it matches your values.
 For example, if you value writing but your other obligations (whether family- or work-related) often get in the way of that writing, then figure out how you can do both.
-This almost-inevitably will result in spending a smaller amount of time on some of what you do, but smaller is always better than nothing.
+This almost inevitably will cause you to spend a smaller amount of time on some of what you do, but smaller is always better than nothing.

 I work with dozens of writers every month in my Get It Done program, helping them turn their BHAGs into smaller, sustainable habits.
 Your goal can set the direction, but you achieve that direction only if you have a habit in place.